 If you do not want to wait until your suspension period is over, you can apply for a restricted license after 30 days.
 A restricted license reinstates limited driving privileges.
 Having this license allows you to drive for work and to attend DUI school.
 The DMV will issue a restricted license to first-time defendants who provide proof of SR-22 insurance, pay a reinstatement fee, and show proof of enrollment in a DUI school.

 An attorney can help first-time DUI defendants understand their options and restore their driving privileges.
-Contact The Law Offices of Todd Landgren to learn more about our legal services.
+Contact our team of experts at The Law Offices of Todd Landgren so you can learn more about the legal services we can provide.

 We know that everyone makes mistakes, which is why we are committed to helping first-time DUI defendants fight their charges.
-Let us stand by your side and defend your rights through every step of the criminal case and DMV hearing.
+Let us stand by your side and defend your legal rights and assist you through every step of the criminal case and DMV hearing.

 Have you been arrested and charged with DUI for the first time?
-If so, contact The Law Offices of Todd Landgren as soon as possible after your arrest.
-Our experienced team of criminal defense attorneys will work tirelessly to protect your rights and reach the best possible outcome in your case.
-To schedule a free consultation, call 949-752-1122 or fill out the form on our website today.
+Contact The Law Offices of Todd Landgren promptly after your arrest.
+Our experienced team of criminal defense attorneys will work tirelessly to protect your rights and find the best outcome for your specific case.
+Call our office at 949-752-1122 to schedule your consultation or fill out the form on our website.